SamG101-Developer/SerEx/README.md

 SerEx is a serialization library that provides extremely easy-to-use serialization and deserialization functionalities.

 - Single string output format
-- Polymorphism supported with `import serex.polymorphism`
+- Polymorphism supported
-- STL containers supported with `import serex.vector` etc
+- STL containers supported
 - Exclusive to C++ modules (NO MACROS)
 - Either define `serialize` or `load+save` methods for custom types
 - Use `&` operator to chain multiple members in `serialize` method